 To increase the impact of your testimonials, review your pages with these four principles in mind:

-- Specificity: How precisely do your testimonials address the sources of
+How precisely do your testimonials address the sources of

 customer anxiety and work to counteract it?

-to the source of the customer’s anxiety?
+What can you do to increase the proximity of the relief to the source of the customer’s anxiety?

 and address both the substance and perception?